Yang-Chincheng/RISCV-Simulator-2022/README.md

 A 32KB direct mapping cache with 64B cache lines.

-Only L1 data cache is implemented to speed up load and store operations.
+Only L1 data cache is implemented to accelerate load and store operations.

 | testcase       | cycles without cache | cycles with cache | Improvement |
 | -------------- | -------------------- | ----------------- | ----------- |